veltman/recs/london/README.md

 * If you like weird stuff, the Hunterian Museum at the Royal College of Surgeons has a great collection of medical artifacts and oddities (some of them rather gruesome).
 * The British Library, near King's Cross Station, has an interesting collection of old documents/books, and rotating exhibits on things like antique postage stamps.
 * The Royal Observatory in Greenwich is kind of neat, and Greenwich makes for a nice half-day excursion.
+* The Horniman Museum in South London is mostly focused on evolutionary biology, but also has an eclectic collection of musical instruments and other cultural artifacts.
 * The British Museum, of course.

 Transportation